rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 summary = "The provider pattern in React is a powerful concept.
 You will not often see it when using plain React, but might consider using it when scaling your application in React.
 Basically it takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree."
 +++

-{{% pin_it_image "react ref" "img/posts/react-provider-pattern-context/banner.jpg" "is-src-set" %}}
+{{% pin_it_image "react provider pattern" "img/posts/react-provider-pattern-context/banner.jpg" "is-src-set" %}}

+Note: If you are using a React version prior 16.3, this article might be relevant to you.
+It explains how to use React's old context API to build your own provider and consumer pattern.
+If you are using React 16.3, head over to [this article that explains the new context API](https://www.robinwieruch.de/react-context-api).

-The provider pattern in React is a powerful concept.
-You will not often see it when using plain React, but might consider using it when scaling your application in React.
-Basically it takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree.
+The provider pattern in React is a powerful feature.
+You will not often see it when using plain React, but might consider using it when your React application grows in size and depth from a component perspective.
+Basically, React's provider pattern takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree.

-But you will not only see it when using plain React.
+But you will not only see the pattern when using plain React.
 Often React's provider pattern can be seen in action when using an external state management library.
 In Redux or MobX, you often end up with a `Provider` component at the top of your component hierarchy that bridges your state layer (Redux/MobX/...) to your view layer (React).
-The `Provider` component gets the state as props and after that each child component has implicitly access to the managed state.
+The `Provider` component gets the state as props and afterward, each child component has implicitly access to the managed state from the store(s).

-**But how does this work?** This article gives you a walkthrough for React's provider pattern.
-After reading it, you should be able to implement your own Provider in React.
-In addition, you will understand how a `Provider` component in Redux or MobX works, if you have encountered these already.
+**But how does the Provider Pattern in React work?** This article gives you a walkthrough for implementing your own provider pattern in React.
+In addition, you will understand how a `Provider` component in Redux or MobX works, if you have encountered these before in your application.

-There are two things you have to know about React before you can implement your own provider pattern in React: children and context.
+There are two features that you have to know about React before you can implement your own provider pattern in React: children and context.

 {{% chapter_header "React's Children" "react-children" %}}

-React's children are useful for nesting React components into each other.
-It is similar to nesting HTML tags into each other.
+React's children are useful for composing React components into each other.
+It is similar to composing HTML tags into each other.
 You would only use React's JSX syntax to accomplish it.

 {{< highlight javascript >}}
 class App extends Component {
   render() {
     return (
       <Header>
-        Hello React Children
+        Hello React
       </Header>
     );
   }